 A similar practical function is served by stories of miracles.
 Scripture speaks in a language suited to affect the imagination of ordinary people and compel their obedience.
 Rather than appealing to the natural and real causes of all events, its authors sometimes narrate things in a way calculated to move people—particularly uneducated people—to devotion.
 “If Scripture were to describe the downfall of an empire in the style adopted by political historians, the common people would not be stirred …” Strictly speaking, however, miracles—understood as divinely caused departures from the ordinary course of nature—are impossible.
 Every event, no matter how extraordinary, has a natural cause and explanation.
 “Nothing happens in nature that does not follow from her laws” (TTP, chap.
 6, G III.83/S 73).
 This is simply a consequence of Spinoza’s metaphysical doctrines.
 Miracles as traditionally conceived require a distinction between God and nature, something that Spinoza’s philosophy rules out in principle.
 Moreover, nature’s order is inviolable in so far as the sequence of events in nature is a necessary consequence of God’s attributes.
 There certainly are “miracles” in the sense of events whose natural causes are unknown to us, and which we therefore attribute to the powers of a supernatural God.
 But this is, once again, to retreat to superstition, “the bitter enemy of all true knowledge and true morality”.

-By analyzing prophecy in terms of vividness of imagination, Jewish election as political fortune, the ceremonial law as a kind of social and political expediency, and the belief in miracles as an ignorance of nature's necessary causal operations, Spinoza naturalizes (and, consequently, demystifies) some of the fundamental elements of Judaism and other religions and undermines the foundations of their external, superstitious rites.
+By analyzing prophecy in terms of vividness of imagination, Jewish election as political fortune, the ceremonial law as a kind of social and political expediency, and the belief in miracles as an ignorance of nature’s necessary causal operations, Spinoza naturalizes (and, consequently, demystifies) some of the fundamental elements of Judaism and other religions and undermines the foundations of their external, superstitious rites.
 At the same time, he thereby reduces the fundamental doctrine of piety to a simple and universal formula, naturalistic in itself, involving love and knowledge.
 This process of naturalization achieves its stunning climax when Spinoza turns to consider the authorship and interpretation of the Bible itself.
-Spinoza's views on Scripture constitute, without question, the most radical theses of the Treatise, and explain why he was attacked with such vitriol by his contemporaries.
-Others before Spinoza had suggested that Moses was not the author of the entire Pentateuch.
+Spinoza’s views on Scripture constitute, without question, the most radical theses of the Treatise, and explain why he was attacked with such vitriol by his contemporaries.
+Others before Spinoza had suggested that Moses was not the author of the entire Pentateuch (for example, Abraham ibn Ezra in the twelfth century and, in the seventeenth century, the English philosopher Thomas Hobbes).
 But no one had taken that claim to the extreme limit that Spinoza did, arguing for it with such boldness and at such length.
 Nor had anyone before Spinoza been willing to draw from it the conclusions about the status, meaning and interpretation of Scripture that Spinoza drew.